 A recent study found that dyslexics that were taught spelling in this orthographic manner improved their spelling.
 The study also found that this type of teaching "can actually change their brains' activity patterns to better resemble the brains of normal spellers."
 An easy to use orthographically arranged spelling program is "Spelling Plus" by Susan C. Anthony.
 Another resourse that teaches spelling in this manner and provides a companion spelling notebook for students to write and categorize words they misspell is Gayle Graham's Spelling Program.
 Free online alternatives are The American Spelling Book or, for beginning students, Easy Steps in Spelling.

 Students with true organic dyslexia may need to use an Orton-Gillingham (OG) program.
 Recipe for Reading by Traub and Bloom is an inexpensive manual containing everything you need to make your own OG program.
 You just need a white board and a marker to write out the words from their word lists.
 The workbooks can save time, but they are not necessary.
 Recipe for Reading is also an easy way to customize OG teaching and move at the pace of the student.
 It can usually be completed within a year.
 For upper level work as a follow on, there is Sopris West Rewards, it is well designed and also moves very fast.
 Most other OG programs are not as easy to adapt and take several years to complete.
 There are many good OG programs available.
 The easiest to use on your own is Barton Reading.
 It is expensive, but less expensive than OG tutoring.
 Another popular OG program is Wilson Reading.
+You can also print out a free basic OG program thanks to the M. A. Rooney foundation, links to the curriculum can be found in a post by Tatyana Elleseff of Smart Speech Therapy, the post also has other literacy resources.

 The use of UPP (a diacritically marked version of English with a 1-to-1 sound to symbol correspondence) may also be helpful for students with dyslexia.
 Nonsense words are also helpful.